peer-calls/peer-calls/README.md

 [peer-calls]: https://peercalls.com

 Experimental work is currently being done in the `server-go` branch.
-The server has been completely rewriten in Go and the original functionality.
+The server has been completely rewriten in Go and all the original functionality works.
 An optional implementation of a Selective Forwarding Unit (SFU) is being made to make Peer Calls consume less bandwith for user video uploads.
+Once implemented, it will be released as `Peer Calls v4`.

 # Requirements